marisereda/goit-js-hw-10/README.md

 ## There were used:

-- Ladosh library (debounce technique on the event handler of input change)
+- Lodash library (debounce technique on the event handler of input change)
 - Notiflix library
 - API Rest Countries